PioneerX1/AlgorithmPractice/README.md

 # AlgorithmPractice
-just to a repo for me to supplement my Algorithms &amp; Data Structures class
+This is a repo for me to supplement my Algorithms &amp; Data Structures class.
+Most exercises are in Java and run on the command line.

 Clone the repo directory.
 Pick a java class you want to test out.